 16. Don't tell your web designer how to do things

 One of the worst things you can do in working with a web designer is to tell them how to do things.
 You aren't allowed in the kitchen in a restaurant.
 You wouldn't dare guide your doctor's hand during a procedure.
-And you'd look pretty arrogant telling your financial advisor what stocks to choose.
-Leave it to the professionals.
-The people you're paying.
-Instead, tell them your goal.
-Do you wish your headline would stand out more?
-Excellent!
-There are many ways your designer can accomplish this, including adjusting font family, weight, style, size, position, color, background color, shadow, outline, z-index, transparency, to name a few.
-When you tell a designer to "make it bigger", not only is it disrespectful to them as a professional, you're limiting the results you'll get.
+And you'd look pretty foolish telling a financial advisor what stocks to choose.
+Leave it to the professionals - the people you're paying.
+Instead, state your goal.
+Do you want your headline to stand out more?
+Great!
+There are many ways a designer can accomplish this, including adjusting font family, weight, style, size, position, color, background color, shadow, outline, z-index, transparency, to name a few.
+When you tell a designer to "just make it bigger", not only is it disrespectful to them as a professional, you're limiting the results you'll get.
 If only for your own sake - don't.

 The web is a dynamic place with lots of moving pieces and providers working together to make it happen.
 And it's all just being run by human beings.
 That means sometimes things go down for a moment (but always come right back up).
 Or an email doesn't get through.
-Happens to everyone, including us.
-Our suggestion is to relax.
-It might be helpful to recall all the hiccups you've had with your web or internet services in the past.
-They were all resolved pretty quickly, weren't they?
-And without any damage beyond minor inconvenience.
-Something to keep in mind when dealing with web technologies.
+Happens to everyone.
+Our suggestion?
 Breathe.
-You'll be fine.
+Relax.
+Things will surely be resolved quickly, and you'll be fine.